Ace the Tricky Spots and Polish to Perfection (pt 2: The One Thing)

 - Tips on practicing in general

-Moving past tricky spots is a big part of learning classical guitar, and this is a good thing!
+Moving past tricky spots is a big part of learning classical guitar or any other style of guitar, and this is a good thing!
 Solving these problems are how we develop technique, expand our repertoire of skills, and deepen into the art of practicing.

 (This article is Part Two of a series on smoothing out tricky spots.
 If you like, start with Part One: “First Things First”.)

 Speed (playing too fast) is one of the most common obstacles to smooth playing.
 It’s the fallen branch in the road and the banana peel on the wood floor.